Denham, Western Australia: History

 On 25 October 1616, Dutch explorer Dirk Hartog and crew came unexpectedly upon "various islands, which were, however, found uninhabited."
 He made landfall at an island now called Dirk Hartog Island off the coast of Shark Bay.
 Hartog spent three days examining the coast and nearby islands.
 He named the area Eendrachtsland after his ship, but this name has not endured.
 Finding little of interest, Hartog continued sailing northwards charting this previously undiscovered coast to about 22° South.
 In 1696 the Dutch explorer Willem de Vlamingh landed on the island.
 Later explorers included William Dampier, and the Frenchmen Freycinet, Hamelin and Baudin in the early 19th century.

 The coast remained uninhabited by Europeans until the middle of the 19th century.
 The first pearls found in Western Australia were discovered in Shark Bay in 1854 by a Lieutenant Helpman, the so-called 'Admiral of the Swan River Navy', who found the dense beds of pearl-shell oysters that are abundant there.

+On 26 January 1952, 59 residents signed a petition to open an airport in the town, as it faced no coastal shipping services, no mail, and no medical services in the town.
+It was considered “the loneliest town in Australia”.
+Despite all of this, the town fell short of the 100 resident requirement for a proper airport to be in use, however in 1953, the Minister of Transport and Shipping promised the construction for one.

+In 1954, the town finally received its first airport, named the Shark Bay Aerodrome.
+It serviced south-bound Douglas DC-3 flights by MacRobertson Miller Airlines every Sunday.

-The earlier name to that of Denham was "Freshwater Camp" when it was a pearling camp.
+The earlier name to that of Denham was Freshwater Camp when it was a pearling camp.